 Building Permits and an Operations Phase SWPPP, in compliance with local stormwater regulations.
 These plans will address stormwater runoff, flooding, and erosion to ensure compliance with state and federal water quality standards.
 The ESCP will include BMPs such as the appropriate use of silt fencing to avoid or eliminate runoff of contaminants.
 The SWPPP will include BMPs from Ecology's Stormwater Management Manual for Eastern Washington (Ecology 2019).
 Benton County has adopted Ecology's Stormwater Management Manual for Eastern Washington (SWMMEW) as their basis of design and review.
 Per RCW 17.10.140, the Applicant will prepare and submit a Vegetation and Weed Management Plan to EFSEC for the control of noxious and problem weeds prior to construction.
 The plan will be implemented to revegetate temporarily impacted areas and minimize erosion.
-Benton County and obtain necessary building permits from Benton County Building Division if needed.
-Building Division and Washington State Building Seismic design parameters that will be used to design the Project are included in the 2018 IBC and American Society of Civil Engineers (ASCE) 7-10 and ASCE 7-16.
+The Applicant will provide grading plans and obtain necessary building Division if needed.
+Seismic design parameters that will be Benton County Building Division and Washington State Building Code Council Seismic design parameters that will be used to design the Project are included in the 2018 IBC and American Society of Civil Engineers (ASCE) 7-10 and ASCE 7-16.
 These parameters are consistent with the Washington State Building Codes.
 The Project will comply with the current codes at the time of construction, demonstrating compliance with WAC 463-62-020.
-Code Council Soil Monitoring The Applicant will develop and implement a soil monitoring plan in general alignment with the memorandum included as Attachment V to this ASC, to assess soil health following construction of the Project and identify mitigation measures that would be implemented if soil health declines.
-EFSEC
+Code Council